- ART

 One of our primary goals at Wildwood Elementary is to create a safe, inclusive, kind and respectful environment.
 Children at every grade level are given guidance on how to be a good friend, school citizen and student.

-school counselor, Colleen Stormer is on site Mondays, Tuesdays and Wednesdays for those who need extra support and guidance.
+Inevitably problems will arise; this is part of growing up!
+When they do, teachers and staff are available to help students navigate through difficult situations.
+In addition, school counselor, Colleen Stormer is on site Mondays, Tuesdays and Wednesdays for those who need extra support and guidance.
 Kindergarteners and new students are introduced to the school counselor and encouraged to speak with her if problems or questions arise.

 Children at all grade levels learn age-appropriate tools to help them understand how to be a good friend and classmate.